DimiDimit/cf-updater/README.md

 Now that the preparations are complete, simply run `cf-updater` in a terminal in the mods folder or double-click the executable.
 For more usage options, run `cf-updater -h`.

 If you want to use an option every time without having to open a terminal on Windows, you should create a `.cmd` file.
 On Linux, you should create a shell script.

-## Why does it delete all mods not in the mods file?

-That's because it's impossible to tell if you've got an older version of the mod that should be deleted or if that is just another mod.
-And because Forge doesn't allow multiple versions of the same mod at the same time, the old one must be deleted.
-So in the end, this is the only possible solution (again, suggestions are welcome!).